tc-radiate/tc-radiate/README.md

 tc-radiate
 ==========
+**UPDATE: For a newer-improved fork of tc-radiate see: https://github.com/travcorp/tc-radiate**

 A simple JavaScript build radiator for TeamCity

 Please feel free to fork and hack away at the code.